SiloCityLabs/blog/content/post/2019/2019-06-24-getting-started-with-golang.md

 ```

 You can also initialize an array in Go with a list of items.
 Go will calculate the size automatically at compile time.
-Arrays cannot be resized later on but dont worry becouse it provides convinient ways of working with them.
+Arrays cannot be resized later on but dont worry because it provides convenient ways of working with them.

 ```go
 var usernames = []string{"gocrazy","gorungo","going2fast"}